Cardano vs. Solana: Which “Ethereum-Killer” Wins?

 Network Outages – Since its launch, Solana has experienced 7 network outages.
 While some are the result of DDoS attacks, others are due to congestion on the network.
 Slow Development – While Cardano has been in development for several years now, it is still in its early stages.
 Development of the network is slow and frequent delays have pushed releases to the future.

 Low Decentralisation – The Solana network has just over 1,000 validators.
 While anyone has the potential to become a validator on the network, this is harder in practice.
-The computing power necessary to run a Solana node is much higher than the average computer and can cost thousands of dollars each year to maintain.No Longer Revolutionary – When Cardano was released, features such as multi-chain compatibility were still far in the future.
-However, today there are many other projects offering the same solutions.
+The computing power necessary to run a Solana node is much higher than the average computer.No Longer Revolutionary – When Cardano was released, features such as multi-chain compatibility were still far in the future.
+However, many other projects are offering the same solutions.
 It is an increasingly crowded space and it may be difficult for Cardano to differentiate itself.

 Choosing Between Cardano and Solana

-Cardano and Solana are both fantastic alternatives to older blockchains like Ethereum and Bitcoin.
-However, based on the information above, Solana seems to be in the lead.
-Given its significantly lower fees and higher transaction speed, it is currently ahead of the Cardano network.
+Cardano and Solana both present excellent alternatives to older blockchains like Ethereum and Bitcoin.
+However, based on the information above, Solana is currently leading the way.
+With its significantly lower fees and faster transaction speeds, Solana is ahead of the Cardano network in terms of performance.

 Disclaimer: Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 Each investor must do his/her own research or seek independent advice if necessary before initiating any transactions in crypto products and NFTs.
 The views, thoughts, and opinions expressed in the article belong solely to the author, and not to ZebPay or the author’s employer or other groups or individuals.
 ZebPay shall not be held liable for any acts or omissions, or losses incurred by the investors.
 ZebPay has not received any compensation in cash or kind for the above article and the article is provided “as is”, with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information.